top of page

 Gil Cohen's homepage

 Welcome!
-I am a faculty member at the Department of Computer Science at Tel Aviv University.
-I am working on pseudo-randomness and derandomization, explicit constructions, and coding theory.
-Of particular interest are randomness extractors, derandomization of space-bounded computation, spectral graph theory, tree codes, locally decodable codes, and algebraic-geometric codes.
+I am a faculty member in the Department of Computer Science at Tel Aviv University.
+My research focuses on pseudorandomness and derandomization, explicit constructions, and coding theory.
+I am particularly interested in derandomization of space-bounded computation, spectral graph theory (including free probability), tree codes, locally decodable codes, randomness extractors, and algebraic-geometric codes.

-I am extremely grateful for the support of the ERC Starting Grant (grant number 949499) which supports much of my research.
+I am extremely grateful for the support of the ERC Starting Grant (grant number 949499), which funds much of my research.

 Papers